 Supporting innovative, experimental, and/or computationally challenging projects at different stages –

-– is the goal of this grants program.
+from early start-up to implementation and sustainability – is the goal of this grants program.

 INSTITUTES FOR ADVANCED TOPICS IN THE DIGITAL HUMANITIES: